AndreasHeger/CGATReport/doc/Tutorial5.rst

    :lines: 1-19

 In order to use data from a database, a connection needs to be established.
-This is done by providing a value for the ``backend`` option to the constructor:
+This can be done by providing a URL to connect to the database in a configuration file.
+For example, in the :file:`report.ini` file:

+.. literalinclude: report.ini

+Alternatively, a ``backend`` option to the constructor:

 .. literalinclude:: trackers/Tutorial5.py
    :lines: 9-13